reagento/dishka/README.md

     ...
 ```

-3. **Create Provider** instance and set up how to provide dependencies.
+3. **Create Provider** instance and specify how to provide dependencies.

 Providers are used only to set up factories providing your objects.

-Use `scope=Scope.APP` for dependencies created once per application lifetime,
+Use `scope=Scope.APP` for dependencies created once for the entire application lifespan,
 and `scope=Scope.REQUEST` for those that need to be recreated for each request, event, etc.
 To learn more about scopes, see [documentation.](https://dishka.readthedocs.io/en/latest/advanced/scopes.html)